If you’re wondering how to increase HDL (good) cholesterol, start with your diet. Go for Mediterranean-style meals high in protein and olive oil.

 Lipoproteins are molecules, something like submarines, that carry cholesterol around your body.
 The LDLs carry it from your liver to cells that need it.
 HDLs carry it the other way, to the liver, from which it leaves your body.
 Having more-than-normal HDL cholesterol has been linked to a lower risk of heart disease.

-How to raise HDL cholesterol
+How to increase HDL cholesterol

 1. Mind your oils.
 Research covering nearly 850,000 people has found that people who eat more olive oil cut their risk of heart attacks and stroke.
 Extra-virgin olive oil may be your best bet to increase HDL and if you’re at risk for heart disease, you might pay extra to get high-quality oil.